pinglamb/math/numbers-and-sets/countability.md

 >
 > and count them diagonally as ${1 \over 1}, {1 \over 2}, {2 \over 1}, {3 \over 1}, {2 \over 2}, \cdots$.

+The key for an infinite set to be countable is that we have a way to index them by positive integers.
+For example, we can index polynomials by their degrees and subsets by their sizes.

 > *Theorem.*{: .thm}
 > The set of algebraic numbers is countable.
 >